the-bumblebee/expos/stage6/README.md

 ### 2. spl_progs/haltprog.spl

 This spl program has only a "halt" statement and will be used as the interrupt handler 10 and also the exception handler.
-At the end of the user program, an INT 10 instruction is used to give control back to the os and invokes software interrupt handler 10.
-An exception handler routine is required when the machine encounter unexpected events within the user program.
+At the end of the user program, an INT 10 instruction is used to give control back to the os and invoke software interrupt handler 10.
+An exception handler routine is required when the machine encounters unexpected events within the user program.
 The default action is to halt the machine.

 ### 3. spl_progs/os_startup.spl